JosephLucas/archlinux_installation/README.md

 `redshift`

 It might be interesting to have a look at

-    i3 rofi w3m ranger mutt mpd newsbeuter pass and
+    aria2: a lightweight multi-protocol & multi-source command-line download utility
+    uget: a download manager which can use aria2 as a back-end by enabling a built-in plugin and

     visual studio code
     bash debug: bashdb (also a plugin for visual studio code) shellcheck (also a plugin pycharm)
 ## TODO
-Wayland (emulate Xserver with xWayland) installation process for docker and virtualbox activates HOOKS requested for kvm et docker use Wayland or XWayland as soon as XFCE allows it
+Wayland (emulate Xserver with xWayland) installation process for virtualbox activates HOOKS requested for kvm use Wayland or XWayland as soon as XFCE allows it

 ## Tips
-Use TestDisk or parted in rescue mod to rescue erroneous partion tables
+Use TestDisk or parted in rescue mod to rescue erroneous partition tables

 ## Glossary
 Arch linux Rollback Machine (ARM)